tobiasvandriessel/problem-generator/README.md

 Then enter ```problem_generator configuration_folder example``` to generate 1 problem per configuration, which can be found in the `problems` folder.
 The accompanying codomain values can be found in the `codomain_files` folder.

+Refer to [the binary's documentation](https://tobiasvandriessel.github.io/problem-generator/) to find out more about all available options.

 ### Library

 #### Rust